Outside Entities Policy

 Info about Separate Legal Entities and OCF

-OpenCollective Foundation (“OCF”) is a comprehensive Model A fiscal sponsor, meaning our service is designed for unincorporated initiatives (“Initiatives” and individually as an “Initiative”) that don’t have a separate legal entity of their own.
-This policy explains the rules for cases where an Initiative under OCF’s umbrella is also related to an external incorporated entity.
+OpenCollective Foundation (“OCF”) is a comprehensive Model A fiscal sponsor, meaning our service is designed for unincorporated Collectives (“Collectives” and individually as an “Collective”) that don’t have a separate legal entity of their own.
+This policy explains the rules for cases where a Collective under OCF’s umbrella is also related to an external incorporated entity or EIN.

-Funds for Initiatives that OCF fiscally sponsors must be held by OCF, and the baseline policy is that Initiatives cannot use outside entities to perform any activities under this fiscal sponsorship relationship.
+Funds for Collectives that OCF fiscally sponsors must be held by OCF, and the baseline policy is that Collectives cannot use outside entities to perform any activities under this fiscal sponsorship relationship.

 However, there are some cases where exceptions may be possible, as set forth below.